More on the preservation of large cardinals under class forcing: Introduction

-The next two sections (9 and 10) are devoted to diamond principles and weak square sequences, respectively.
-We show that, assuming the GCH, the class forcing iteration of Cummings-Foreman-Magidor that forces $\diamondsuit_{\kappa^+}^+$ at every $\kappa$ (\cite{CummingsSquare}) preserves $C^{(n)}$-extendible cardinals, and therefore it also preserves $\rm{VP}$.
-We also prove that \Cn-extendible cardinals are consistent with certain versions of weak square.
-Specifically, we show that there is a class forcing iteration that preserves \Cn-extendible cardinals and forces $\square_{\lambda,\cof(\lambda)}$ for a proper class of singular cardinals $\lambda$.
-This result is optimal in the sense explained in section 10.

-Finally, in section 11, we address the question of the preservation of $C^{(n)}$-extendible cardinals under general (non weakly homogeneous, non definable) suitable iterations.
-For this, we introduce the notions of $C^{(n)}$-extendible and $\Sigma_n$-supercompact cardinals relative to a predicate, and then prove that under minor assumptions on the iteration $\mathbb{P}$, every $\mathbb{P}$-\,$C^{(n)}$-extendible cardinal remains $C^{(n)}$-extendible after forcing with $\mathbb{P}$.
-One particular case of interest is when $\mathbb{P}$ is the standard class forcing iteration that yields $\rm{V=HOD}$.
+In Section 9, we address the question of the preservation of $C^{(n)}$-extendible cardinals under general (non weakly homogeneous, non definable) suitable iterations.
+As applications of our analysis we prove the consistency of \Cn-extendible cardinals with $\rm{V}=\rm{HOD}$, and also with $\mathrm{GA}+\mathrm{V}\neq \mathrm{HOD}$.
+This latter is a strengthening of a result of Hamkins, Reitz and Woodin \cite{HRW}.